Cave Johnson Couts: Ranching

 After retiring from military service, Couts settled in San Diego County, becoming an influential rancher and agricultural pioneer.
 Couts married Doña Ysidora Bandini (1829–1897) on April 5, 1851, with whom he had 10 children.
-Ysidora was the daughter of Don Juan Bandini of San Diego and sister of Arcadia Bandini.
+Ysidora was the daughter of Don Juan Bandini whom was an alcaldes of the Pueblo of San Diego, and sister of Arcadia Bandini de Stearns Baker.
 The Bandinis were a prominent early San Diego family; Juan Bandini had worked for the Mexican government and was the son of Don José Bandini, an admiral in the Spanish Navy.
 Abel Stearns, merchant and husband to Arcadia, gifted the 2,219-acre land grant that would become the Rancho Guajome to Ysidora and Couts.

+(Reconstructed by California State Parks in 1992) First San Diego Court House and Colorado House in Old Town San Diego State Historic Park (in 2018).
+Also used as the Closed Wells Fargo History Museum.

+On June 15, 1850, the same day Joshua Bean was elected the first mayor of San Diego, he sold City Hall and the surrounding pueblo lands to himself and Couts for $2.50.
+Bean acted while still vested with the authority of an alcalde.
+Believing himself the lawful owner, Bean asserted control over the building, and he and Couts occupied additional offices for private use.
+At the same time, Couts began constructing a two-story frame building adjacent to the courthouse.
+The city council investigated the sale.
+It was determined that although Señora María Antonia Machado Amador (daughter to José Manuel Machado) had sold the deed to Bean, she believed he was acting on behalf of the city.
+On August 20, 1850, the council submitted its findings to the district court.